 You may also like to let the security staff know before you are scanned so that they can be sure to treat you discreetly.
 You can ask to speak privately with a female staff member if you wish.

 If you are unhappy about the way you were treated during the security screening process, you may like to make a complaint.

 Complaints about your treatment should be addressed at the screening point with airport staff.
 You may also ask to speak to a supervisor at the screening point if you wish.

 If you are unhappy with the response of the airport staff or the screening supervisor, you can put your complaint in writing.
 All airports that have body scanners in use have contact information on their website.
 In Australia, these airports are:

 - Cairns Airport

 - Gold Coast Airport

-If you are not happy with the result, you can make a complaint directly the Department of Infrastructure and Transport.
-To do this, you can send your complaint through the Department of Infrastructure and Transport website or you can write to them:
+If you are still not happy with the result, you can make a further complaint directly to the Department of Infrastructure and Transport.
+To do this, you can send your complaint through the Department of Infrastructure and Transport website or you can write to them at:

 Department of Infrastructure and Transport